bhagvank/Montecarlo_Quant/CONTRIBUTING.md

 If your pull request meets the requirements and it hasn't been rejected by a product owner, then it will be scheduled for code review by one or more core committers.
-This process sometimes takes awhile: most of the core committers on the project are employees of edX, and they have to balance their time between code review and new development.
+This process sometimes takes awhile: most of the core committers on the project are members of the project, and they have to balance their time between code review and new development.

 Step 4: Merge!
 ==============

 Once the core committers are satisfied that your pull request is ready to go, one of them will merge it for you.
-Your code will end up on the edX production servers in the next release, which usually which happens every week.
+Your code will end up in the next release, which usually which happens every week.
 Congrats!